Dalcassians: Ascent to the High Kingship of Ireland

 A campaign in 977-78 led to the defeat and death of Ivar, with an engagement at Scattery Island being the most significant.
 Brian retained the formerly Norse Limerick for its trading power and naval strength.
 The Dál gCais took back Munster at Belach Lechta the same year, killing Molloy in the process.
 Ambition saw Brian look next to the territories of Malachy II, High King of Ireland.
 A closely contested war of 15 years ensued, with the naval ability of the Dál gCais paying off as a truce was called by Malachy in 997, recognising Brian's overlordship of Leath Moga.
 They became allies against the Norse Dublin and the Laigin who under Máel Mórda, King of Leinster had risen against Brian's claims.
 The latter were subdued at Glenmama in 999, before rebelling again in 1014 at Clontarf where Norse power in Ireland was finally broken, though Brian died in the process.
 In the interim, Malachy had passed the High Kingship to Brian in 1002 and he built strong Christian links to Armagh.
+Historian C. Thomas Cairney stated that the Dal gCais were the axe-wielding foot-soldiers who formed the core of the army that defeated the Vikings in 1014.

 After the death of Brian, his two established surviving sons; Donagh and Teague; struggled in an internal Dál gCais rivalry for dominion.
 While Donagh was High King, many other Irish kings allied against him, including Leinster, Connacht, and Ulster.
 Deposed in 1063, he fled to Rome, with some sources claiming he granted Pope Urban II the Irish crown, this is controversial, however.
 Teague's son Turlough took up the reins in a lasting alliance with the powerful Dermot Kinsella, King of Leinster.
 Not a military leader, Turlough was instead a capable politician, the Cogad Gáedel re Gallaib glorifying Brian's feats would be authored during his lifetime.
 Turlough's son Murtagh would be the last High King from the Dál gCais of the medieval period, reigning between 1101–19.
 Murtagh attempted to make the Irish kingship more along the lines of European monarchies and was involved in foreign affairs (allying with Arnulf de Montgomery in the Welsh Marches against Henry I, King of England), trying to extend Irish influence beyond internal rivalries.